dvarrazzo/pgmp/docs/mpz.rst

     `!-%`       Division reminder               7::mpz -% 3::mpz    1

                 Rounding towards -infinity      -7::mpz -% 3::mpz   2

+    `/!`        Exact division (1)              21::mpz /!
+7::mpz   3
     =========== =============================== =================== =======

+Notes:

+(1)
+    The exact division operator (`!/!`) produce correct results only when it is known in advance that :math:`d` divides :math:`n`.
+The operator is much faster than the other division operators, and is the best choice when exact division is known to occur, for example reducing a rational to lowest terms.

 .. table:: Division operators for powers of 2